Last updated Mar. 13, 2023 by Charles Zemub

 For many people, it’s never been easier to get rich.
 Just look at the past decade: We’ve seen huge stock market gains, a boom in real estate prices, and even a rise in ‘superstar’ CEO salaries.

 If you’re wondering how you can get in on the action, plenty of jobs will give you an edge toward earning (or saving) more money, but they might not be what you think.

-To find out which jobs offer the best chance of making some serious cash, I asked personal finance expert Brad Barrett for his recommendations.
+I asked personal finance expert Brad Barrett for his recommendations to find out which jobs offer the best chance of making serious cash.
 Here are 14 high-paying positions with low barriers to entry:

 You’ll need a bachelor’s degree to land an air traffic controller job.
 You’ll also need to be comfortable with heavy workloads and working in high-pressure situations.

 Air traffic controllers are expected to work long hours and weekends when necessary, so you must be able to balance your personal life with the demanding nature of this job.

 In addition to being patient and good with people, air traffic controllers must have excellent verbal and written communication skills and the ability to work well in teams.